South Buffalo, Buffalo: Past and present

 The South Buffalo area suffered in the late 1970s and early 1980s due to the closing of the majority of steel mills, machine shops, automobile factories, oil refineries and flour milling plants which were either within or bordering the community.
 In search of jobs many of the residents were forced to leave Western New York and seek employment out of state.
 The numerous independent small shops which once lined Seneca Street and South Park Avenue suffered most from the economic downturn caused by the many plant closures.
 What was once the South Buffalo neighborhood's main retail area became a collection of boarded-up store fronts hard pressed for cash flow.
 Suffering less were the more middle-class neighborhoods of South Buffalo which border McKinley Parkway, Abbott Road and Potter Road.

 The annual Valley St. Patrick's Day Parade was revived some 20 years ago and serves as a more traditional celebration over the City of Buffalo's main St. Patrick's Day Parade held usually the following day in Buffalo's city center on Delaware Avenue.
 The Grand Marshals of this less formal event have represented a gamut from some of South Buffalo's best known Irish-American families.

 Each year, starting in 2004, the Moe Talty-Franz walk for breast cancer awareness and fund raising is conducted in Cazenovia Park.
-Hundreds of people come together to support this worthy event.
+Hundreds of people come together to support the event.

-The South Buffalo Italian Festival is held each summer and attract hundreds of people who come to honor the Italian-American contributions to South Buffalo.

 Another new festival tradition is the South Buffalo Business Expo and Irish Feish, usually held the first weekend of September in Cazenovia Park.
 A day long event featuring local businesses, services, food, dance and music draws residents from all over.

 Another favorite is the Labor Day parade, where union members from all over Western New York proudly march from the Irish Center to the Casino in Cazenovia Park.
 A Mass of thanksgiving is celebrated at the shrine of St. Joseph the Worker on the grounds of St. Thomas Aquinas Church.
 The shrine was erected by Msgr.
 John P. Boland, known as the "Labor Priest."
 Msgr.
 Boland was noted for his contributions to the New York State Little Wagner Act.
 The parade and Mass are followed by a picnic in Caz Park.

 Famous natives include political activist and property developer Carl Paladino, who moved from the Lovejoy District to South Buffalo during high school; Tim Russert from NBC's Meet the Press; James T. Molloy, the former Doorkeeper of the House of Representatives; Jim Kelley, the internationally known hockey writer; and Dan Neaverth, a longtime Buffalo radio broadcaster from the 1950s to the present who was inducted into Buffalo Broadcasting Hall of Fame in 2000.

 Dan attended Timon H.S. in South Buffalo.